Cruise into Fall Color

 At Devil’s Courthouse, stretch your legs on a trail that summits on a granite aerie that makes you feel like you’re standing on the very edge of the world surrounded by splashes of dreamy orange, yellow and red.
 Come off the BRP at US-215 for a winding trip back down into the valley.
-This stretch also offers abundant opportunities to discover why Transylvania County is known as the Land of Waterfalls, including Courthouse, Bird Rock, Mill Shoals and French Broad Falls.
-Eventually you’ll come to the intersection of US-64 and a quick stop at Forks of the River Taproom to quench your thirst may be in order.
-Afterwards head east on US-64, and you’ll be back in town just in time for some al fresco dining in one of Brevard’s notable restaurants.
+This stretch also offers abundant opportunities to discover why Transylvania County is known as the Land of Waterfalls, including Courthouse, Bird Rock, Mill Shoals, and French Broad Falls.
+Eventually, you’ll come to the intersection of US-64 and a quick stop at Forks of the River Taproom to quench your thirst may be in order.
+Afterward, head east on US-64, and you’ll be back in town just in time for some al fresco dining in one of Brevard’s notable restaurants.

 You can do this drive in about 4-5 hours.
 But why rush?
-It’s very easy to make a full day of it and see many of the natural wonders and exquisite color that make Transylvania County the heart of adventure in the fall.
+It’s very easy to make a full day of it and see many of the natural wonders and exquisite colors that make Transylvania County the heart of adventure in the fall.

 Directions: From downtown Brevard, go east on US-64 for 3.4 miles.
 Turn left on US-276 and go north for 15 miles.
 Turn left onto the Blue Ridge Parkway and go 11 miles.
 Turn left onto US-215 and go 17.3 miles.
 Turn left on US-64 and go 8.6 miles to downtown Brevard.